Our scope is inclusive; Horizon publishes articles covering any research discipline within its scope.

 Here you should include your findings.

-A statement from the author(s) to declare that no competing interest exists.
+A statement from the author(s) to declare that no competing interest exists, usually placed after the conclusions.

 There are strict requirements on reference formatting at submission, however we highly encourage the inclusion of DOIs to ensure references are citable and discoverable.
-References must conform to Horizon’s style or format (APA), and the style must be consistent throughout the article.
+References must conform to Horizon’s style or format (APA 6th or 7th ed.), and the style must be consistent throughout the article.

 Where applicable, author name(s), journal title/book title, chapter title/article title, year of publication, volume number/book chapter, pagination and the DOI should be included.
 Journal names should be abbreviated according to the List of Title Word Abbreviations.